blackboard/anthologydevdocs/docs/blackboard/lti/1.3/01-register-an-application.md

 ## Make Your LTI Tool Available to Learn Servers

-Once you have developed or are developing an application and want to test it with Blackboard Learn, you can register the application on the Developer Portal and make it available to Learn Administrators so that they can configure their Learn servers to work with it.
+Once you have developed or are developing an application and want to test it with Blackboard LMS, you can register the application on the Developer Portal and make it available to Learn Administrators so that they can configure their Learn servers to work with it.

 To deploy your application to a Learn instance, share the Application ID with the administrator of that Learn server.
 The administrator can access within the Learn instance to `Admin > LTI Tool Providers` and click on `Register a new LTI 1.3/Advantage tool`.
 In the field that shows up, paste the Application ID and then click Submit.